bigcommerce/catalyst/docs/getting_started.md

 ### Running Catalyst

-Once you've completed the setup process, enter the new directory created by the CLI and run the following command to run your Catalyst storefront locally (`pnpm` is also supported).
+Once you've completed the setup process, enter the new directory created by the CLI and run the following command to run your Catalyst storefront locally.

 ```
 npm run dev
 ```

+(`pnpm` is also supported. `yarn` is _not_ currently supported.)

 Your Catalyst storefront is now connected to your BigCommerce store, running on `http://localhost:3000`!